shiv888858/Business-360-Sales-Revenue-Analytics/README.md

 # Business-360-Sales-Revenue-Analytics
-End-to-end Power BI sales, revenue &amp; supply chain analytics dashboard 🔹 Project Overview
+End-to-end Power BI sales, revenue &amp; supply chain analytics dashboard

+🔹 Project Overview

-Business Insight 360 is an end-to-end Power BI analytics solution designed to provide a complete view of sales, revenue, profitability, and supply chain performance by integrating offline and e-commerce sales data.
+Business Insight 360 is an end-to-end Power BI analytics solution that aims to give a complete picture of sales, revenue, profitability, and supply chain performance by integrating offline and e-commerce sales data.

-The dashboard helps stakeholders monitor financial performance, customer behavior, product profitability, and forecast accuracy across regions and time periods.
+The dashboard assists users in tracking financial performance, customer behavior, product profitability, and forecast accuracy for regions and time periods.

 🎯 Business Objectives